Vienna Gödel Lecture 2017: Ricardo Baeza-Yates

 1040 Vienna, Gußhausstraße 27-29

-On June 8, 2017 the Faculty of Informatics is welcoming Ricardo A. Baeza-Yates, former Yahoo Labs Vice-president and currently CTO in NTENT, a semantic search company in South California.
-The Chilean-Spanish computer scientist will talk about the “Bias in the Web” at the upcoming Vienna Gödel Lecture 2017.
+On June 8, 2017, TU Wien Informatics will be welcoming Ricardo Baeza-Yates for the 2017 Vienna Gödel Lecture.
+Baeza-Yates is former Yahoo Labs Vice-president and currently CTO of NTENT, a semantic search company in South California.
+The Chilean-Spanish computer scientist will talk about the “Bias in the Web.”

-17:30 Welcome Uwe Egly, member of the Dean’s team, TU Wien
+17:30 Welcome: Uwe Egly, member of the Dean’s team, TU Wien Informatics

-Chair: Stefan Szeider, Institute of Computer Graphics and Algorithms, TU Wien
+Chair: Stefan Szeider, Head of Research Unit Algorithms and Complexity, TU Wien Informatics